 See www.checkitsalright.nz for types of fire which have been authorised as not being fires in open air and do not need a permit.

 When the fire danger becomes very high during summer, a prohibited fire season (total fire ban) may be put in place.
 During a prohibited fire season permits won’t be granted and current permits will be cancelled.

 Even when there’s a fire ban you don’t need a permit for:

 - Charcoal barbecues within the confines of an occupied residential property

 Fire season status

-- In a restricted fire season you always need a permit to light a fire in the open, except for gas-fired BBQ’s.
+- In a restricted fire season you always need a permit to light a fire in open air, except for gas-fired BBQ’s.

-- If the fire season status is raised to ‘prohibited’, then no fires will be allowed in the open except for gas-fired BBQ’s and any existing fire permits are automatically suspended.
+- If the fire season status is raised to ‘prohibited’, then no fires will be allowed in open air except for gas-fired BBQ’s and any existing fire permits are automatically suspended.